ElenaShe000/MARCS/README.md

 1 Lithuania (Gundmunson et al., 2018): Nemunas-Neman at Smalininkai, 1812-2009, 198

-We totally selected 33 gauges located at the rivers with (a) catchement area more than 1000 km2; (b) do not disturbed by water regulation; (c) with the longest observational time series; (d) located in various climate zones; and (e) over the European domain.
-The hydrological sites mostly located in two climate zones C and D according to the classification given by Beck et al. (2018).

-Table 1 shows the gauges, catchment areas and lengths of the time series, which we used while analyse the seasonal changes in the river surface runoff.
+Table 1 shows the gauges, catchment areas and lengths of the time series, which was used in analyse of the river surface runoff.
 In GRDC datasets, the observations on the river surface runoff is expressed in a volumetric flow rate (water discharge, m3s-1).
 In our study, the volumetric rate was converted to a specific water discharge, and the yearly time series of annual specific discharge (noted further as ARR, mm yr-1 ) were calculated as follows:
 ARR = 1000 Q T / A,				 (1)
 where Q is a yearly average water discharge, m3s-1; T is a number of seconds in a year, and A is a catchment area, m2.
 This formula was applied while calculating the water discharge from the annual specific discharge for the projected period.